NoahZinsmeister/ERC-1484/README.md

-## ERC xxx Reference Implementation and Examples
+## ERC-1484 Reference Implementation and Examples

-This repo contains the reference implementation for ERC xxx.
-The text of the ERC is in [ERC.md](./ERC.md).
+This repo contains the reference implementation for ERC-1484.
+The text of the ERC can be found in [eip-1484.md](./eip-1484.md).

 It also contains a test suite, as well as examples of smart contracts that leverage the protocol defined in the ERC.

-This ERC is currently being tracked at [PR 1484](https://github.com/ethereum/EIPs/pull/1484) in [ethereum/EIPs](https://github.com/ethereum/EIPs).
+This ERC is currently being tracked at PR [#1484](https://github.com/ethereum/EIPs/pull/1484) in [ethereum/EIPs](https://github.com/ethereum/EIPs).

+Any and all feedback should occur in [the official discussion forum for this ERC](https://github.com/ethereum/EIPs/issues/1495).

 ## To Run Locally
 - Install dependencies: `npm install`